falkenber9/falcon/README.md

 Press 'Start' and the decoder immediately starts to synchronize to the cell and decodes the PDCCH.
 The GUI will display waterfall plots of the spectrum and resource allocations (uplink and downlink) in real-time.
 The color of the displayed resource allocations is derived from the individual RNTIs of the particular subscribers.

+**Note:** At any time, you can click on a waterfall plot to freeze current state.
+Scroll to go back and forth in time within the scrollback buffer.

 ![FALCON Screenshot](gfx/FalconGUI.png "Falcon GUI Screenshot")